 How Much Does a Home Addition Cost?

-Deciding to add a home addition can be stressful for a number of reasons.
-The largest reason can be the cost.
-Depending on where you live, the size of your existing home and the size of the addition you’re looking to add, the cost can range between $22,500 and $74,500.
+Deciding to build a home addition can be stressful for many reasons—the largest one can be the cost.
+Depending on where you live, the size of your existing home, and the size of the addition you’re looking to add, the cost can range between $22,500 and $74,500.
 According to HomeGuide.com, the average cost to add a home addition is $48,000.